jenkinsci/oras-scm-plugin/README.md

 plugin fills that gap by making the repository artifact itself a real SCM that Jenkins can check out, poll, and record against a build, exactly like Git or Subversion.

+### Which plugin should I use?

+Both plugins can serve a repository packaged as an `application/vnd.jenkins.repo.manifest.v1+json` artifact, and they are not mutually exclusive - a job can use `pipeline-cps-oras` to fetch its Jenkinsfile and this plugin, separately, to check out the rest of the repository.
+As a rule of thumb:

+- **`pipeline-cps-oras`** is the simpler choice for ad-hoc or generated pipelines where you just need to run a script and don't care about SCM semantics.
+- **`oras-scm`** (this plugin) is recommended once you are packaging full repositories for regular CI activity, because it integrates with Jenkins' existing SCM checkout machinery instead of working around it: `checkout scm` (implicit or explicit), changelogs, SCM polling/triggers, lightweight checkout, and the standard SCM dropdowns on Freestyle and "Pipeline script from SCM" jobs all work as they would with Git or Subversion.

 > [!WARNING]
 > The ORAS Java SDK is currently in **beta** state and might impact the stability of this plugin.
 >